petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

   - Create an `IT_` resource group.
   - Create a storage account without a firewall.
   - Deploy [Azure Container Instances](../../container-instances/container-instances-overview.md).
-  - Deploy [Azure Virtual Network resources](/azure/virtual-network/virtual-networks-overview) (and subnets therein).
+  - Deploy [Azure Virtual Network resources](/azure/virtual-network/virtual-networks-overview) (and subnets within them).
   - Deploy [Azure Private Endpoint](/azure/private-link/private-endpoint-overview) resources.
   - Deploy [Azure Files](/azure/storage/files/storage-files-introduction).
 - Ensure that Azure Policy does not install unintended features on the build VM or other staging resources, such as Azure extensions or tag modifications.
 - Ensure that VM Image Builder has the correct permissions to read/write images and to connect to the storage account.
 For more information, review the permissions documentation for the [Azure CLI](./image-builder-permissions-cli.md) or [Azure PowerShell](./image-builder-permissions-powershell.md).
 - VM Image Builder fails the build if the scripts or inline commands fail with errors (nonzero exit codes).
-Ensure that you tested the custom scripts and verified that they run without error (exit code 0) or require user input.
+Ensure that you tested the custom scripts and verified that they run without error (exit code `0`) or requiring user input.
 For more information, see [Create an Azure Virtual Desktop image by using VM Image Builder and PowerShell](../windows/image-builder-virtual-desktop.md#tips-for-building-windows-images).
 - Ensure that your subscription has a sufficient [quota](../../container-instances/container-instances-resource-and-quota-limits.md) for Azure Container Instances.

   Each image build might deploy up to one temporary Azure Container Instances resource (of four standard cores) in the staging resource group.
-These resources are required for [Isolated image builds](../security-isolated-image-builds-image-builder.md).
+These resources are required for [Isolated Image Builds](../security-isolated-image-builds-image-builder.md).

 > [!NOTE]
 > CIS Hardened Images (Linux or Windows) on Azure Marketplace, managed by the Center for Internet Security (CIS), can cause build failures with the VM Image Builder service due to their configurations.
 For instance: